 The Art of Life

-This colorful festival village has blossomed for over 10 years in an exceptional location- within the walls of the Baroque, Cistercian monastery-palace complex in Lubiąż in Lower Silesia.
+This colorful festival village has blossomed for over 15 years in an exceptional location – within the walls of the Baroque, Cistercian monastery-palace complex in Lubiąż in Lower Silesia.
 Shady trees, cool, ivy covered walls, hidden corners and the arches of the cathedral give a timeless dimension to the modern art forms presented.

 Where did the idea for the festival come from?
-What is the history of it?
+What is the history behind it?

 The festival’s history goes back to the 80’s and the counter culture of that turbulent time.
 A few Polish people invited the Punk/New Wave band, No Longer Music, from Amsterdam to come here.
 They were to play at a rock festival in Jarocin, Poland, but because the concert was really more of an evangelistic rock opera based on the passion of Christ, the band was not allowed to play at the festival so they performed unofficially off the festival grounds.
 Of course, the “forbidden band” was the one everyone wanted to hear so a large crowd gathered.